-Furthermore, as many studies in the Global North where high-risk populations have often been overlooked, there are reasons to believe that in Latin America, the prevalence of individuals with PSU is notably high (35).
+Furthermore, as many studies in the Global North have often overlooked high-risk populations, there are reasons to believe that is also the case in Latin America, where the prevalence of individuals with PSU is notably high (35).
 A meta-analysis focusing on Global North studies on cocaine found that more than 70% of people who use cocaine have concurrent alcohol consumption.
 In addition, between 38% and 64% of the participants had concurrent marijuana use (36).
 A recent study conducted in a Chilean hard-to-reach population that used cocaine base paste found that between 47% and 66% of users had simultaneous substance use (37).
-Similarly, an analysis of data from studies conducted in six Latin American countries found that 21% of the participants had PSU (38), which was more frequent among males and young adults( 18-34) from Chile, Uruguay, and Argentina.
+Similarly, an analysis of data from studies conducted in six Latin American countries found that 21% of the participants reported PSU (38), which was more frequent among males and young adults( 18-34) from Chile, Uruguay, and Argentina.
 In addition, PSU is related to school dropout, unemployment, sexual and antisocial risk behaviors (37–39).

 Chile has a robust public treatment system that produces a large and high-quality dataset that includes all treatment episodes of people with public health insurance (~80% of the population) since its creation in 2010 (40).
 Annually, nearly 15,000 individuals are admitted for treatment.
 Each patient identifies the primary substance that prompted them to seek treatment, as well as any additional substances that may have contributed to their decision.
 However, findings from the Chilean Budgetary Office study substantiate the need for further research to determine whether treatments address characteristics such as PSU behaviors effectively in a context where 2 out of 3 reported PSU (41).
 Understanding this relationship could inform effective prevention and intervention strategies for people with PSU.
-This is based on the belief that knowledge about patterns of social inequalities and vulnerabilities in access to health services can serve as input to raise awareness among society and decision-makers and as a guide for developing policies and actions to reduce health inequities.
+Moreover, expanding the knowledge about patterns of social inequalities and vulnerabilities in access to health services can serve as input to raise awareness among society and decision-makers and as a guide for developing policies and actions to reduce health inequities.
 Thus, this study aims to address this gap by estimating the effect of having reported PSU on treatment completion among adult patients admitted to SUD treatment programs in Chile from 2010-2019.

 Preliminary analysis